-- Lipohypertrophy: Fat gain in the breasts or back of the neck (buffalo hump); visceral fat gain in the belly; round lumps that appear under the skin (lipomas)
+- Lipohypertrophy: Fat gain in the breasts, back of the neck (buffalo hump), or front of the neck (turkey neck); visceral fat gain in the belly; round lumps that appear under the skin (lipomas)

 - Lipoatrophy: Loss of subcutaneous fat in the arms, legs, butt, or face (sunken cheeks)